-Mykonos and Santorini are two of the most famous and most visited islands in Greece.
-Although both are located in the Cycladic chain of islands in the Aegean Sea — a group that boasts over 20 islands — and they’re both beautiful in their own right, there are some key differences to bear in mind when choosing which island destination to visit.
+Mykonos and Santorini are the most famous and most visited Greek islands.
+Although both are located in the Cycladic chain of islands in the Aegean Sea — a group that boasts over 20 islands — and they’re both beautiful in their own right, there are some key differences to bear in mind when it comes to visiting Mykonos Vs. Santorini.

 1. Location And Distance